One good thing: how keeping a gratitude diary builds resilience

 Focus on people, not things

-There are bound to be days where we’re grateful for a new pair of shoes or fixated on an upcoming treat, and that’s fine.
+There are bound to be days when we’re grateful for a new pair of shoes or fixated on an upcoming treat, and that’s fine.
 But, where possible, try to focus on the people around you – how they add to your life and what you value about them – and you’ll reap the benefits.
 Studies show this type of gratitude generates the most long-lasting positive feelings.

 Make it easy for yourself